GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/healthcheck.md

 - All pending & in-flight replication tasks across all sources (and across a configurable set of repos) have completed
+- There are no queued replication tasks pending and the above condition lasts for at least N seconds (configurable)

 See [Healthcheck based on replication tasks](https://issues.gerritcodereview.com/issues/312895374) for more details.